-FUNCTIONS

-MACHINING

-PLANE

-RESET

-MOVE

-- Show the soft-key row with special functions - Select special TNC functions: Press the SPECIAL TNC FUNCT. soft key - Select the PLANE function: Press the TILT MACHINING PLANE soft key: The TNC displays the available definition possibilities in the soft-key row - Select the Reset function.
-This internally resets the PLANE function, but does not change the current axis positions - Specify whether the TNC should automatically move the rotary axes to the default setting (MOVE or TURN) or not (STAY)See "Automatic positioning: MOVE/TURN/STAY (entry is mandatory)", page 397. - ► Terminate the entry: Press the END key
+► To select special TNC functions, press the SPECIAL TNC FUNCT. soft key

+► To select the PLANE function, press the TILT MACHINING PLANE soft key: The TNC displays the available definitions in the soft-key row

+► Select the Reset function.
+This internally resets the PLANE function, but does not change the current axis positions

+Specify whether the TNC should automatically move the rotary axes to the default setting (MOVE or TURN) or not (STAY), see "Automatic positioning: MOVE/TURN/STAY (entry is mandatory)", page 397

-\Rightarrow
+► To conclude entry, Press END.